The Chart for American Airlines Group Inc. (AAL) Is Flashing Mixed Signals

-American Airlines Group Inc. (NASDAQ:AAL) went down by -0.07% from its latest closing price compared to the recent 1-year high of $21.42.
-The company’s stock price has collected -3.66% of loss in the last five trading sessions.
+American Airlines Group Inc. (NASDAQ:AAL) went up by 0.37% from its latest closing price compared to the recent 1-year high of $21.42.
+The company’s stock price has collected -2.72% of loss in the last five trading sessions.
 Barron’s reported on 12/02/22 that Why United Airlines Could Be a Big Winner in 2023

 Is It Worth Investing in American Airlines Group Inc. (NASDAQ :AAL) Right Now?